KajsaEklof/kajsaeklof.github.io/content/posts/renaming-your-base-branch-on-github.md

 ---
-title: Renaming your main branch on Github
+title: Renaming your base branch on Github
-description: How to rename your main branch on Github using the terminal only
+description: How to rename your base branch on Github using the terminal only
+tags: ['Github']
 ---

 ## Master or Main